avian-annotator/FYP/README.md

 If you want the cool terminal thing, make sure to install bun, and then run `bun start` from the root.
-If you want to use intellij debug mode, make sure to connect the debug to localhost:5050, as that port exposes the bug server
+If you want to use intellij debug mode, make sure to connect the debug to localhost:5050, as that port exposes the bug server Every time you make a change to the backend, you need to run `docker-compose build` or `bun run build` as you need to recompile the backend, which means recreating an image